Jad229/pretty-queen-v3/README.md

 # Pretty Queen
 This is a web app for Pretty Queen Beauty Salon & Barber Shop for the viewing, purchasing, and selling of pretty queen products.
-As well as selling of services and appointment booking.
+As well as the selling of services and appointment booking.
 ## Web App Development

 ```